 Step 2: Zoning

 Generally speaking, if you are in a rural or agricultural zone, stables are a permitted use.
 If you are in any other zoning, you should check out your zoning laws ahead of time and be sure you’re in compliance.
 If you aren’t, you will want to get the required approval to go ahead.
-Remember, you are now creating more traffic in the neighborhood and your neighbors may raise the issue with town officials if you don’t.
+Remember, you are now creating more traffic in the neighborhood and your neighbors might raise the issue with town or county officials if you don’t.

 Step 3: Facilities